-Legal information regarding buying real estate in San Pancho Mexico
+Legal information for purchasing real estate in San Pancho Mexico

 Financing and Taxes

 Title Insurance & San Pancho Mexico Real Estate

 Stewart Title is active in most regions of Mexico.
 You may wish to explore whether additional "name" title insurance companies are active in the areas where you might make a real estate purchase.
 The process followed by major title companies is very similar to how these companies operate in the United States.

 Ownership in San Pancho Mexico - Separating Fact from Fiction

 Many rumors are constantly floating around about foreign investors being scammed out of all their money on Mexican real estate.

 The law declares that the Mexican nation has original ownership to all land and water in Mexico, as well as minerals, salts, ore deposits, natural gas and oil; but that such ownership may be assigned to individuals.